gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 * Re-check the Tx/Rx connections to the pack.
 If these are reversed it will prevent proper communication.
 Attempt to switch the wires at the pack-side connector which use screw terminals, and retry the Activate switch.
 * Re-check the power connection to the wand.
 If you have a digital multimeter available, set the device to the DC power measurement and check that the 5V-OUT connection is supplying the expected voltage.
 Be careful to not short out the pins and mind the polarity.

+### Wand has audio briefly before it cuts out###
+* Re-check the connection to the speaker terminal blocks on the Audio board.
+Make sure the wires seat well, if needed, add a dab of solder onto the ends.

-If there is still no sound from your Neutrona, please refer to the Audio Troubleshooting section at the bottom of this page.
+If there is still no sound from your Neutrona Wand, please refer to the Audio Troubleshooting section at the bottom of this page.

 ### The music I added is not playing back ##